Enonic XP: Progressive web apps

+Headless CMS and integrations

+Enonic XP is headless, which means it separates content and presentation.
+The platform supports GraphQL, provides several default APIs, and allows for building custom APIs through the Guillotine starter kit.
+Consequently, Enonic supports modern front-end frameworks, and offers integrations with e.g. Next.js and React.

 History

 Enonic AS was founded in 2000 by Morten Øien Eriksen and Thomas Sigdestad.
-The software company specialized in building services and solutions using Java, including a content management system known as "Vertical Site,", then "Enonic CMS".
+The software company specialized in building services and solutions using Java, including a content management system known as "Vertical Site", then "Enonic CMS".
 Being aware that they had application, database, and website teams working on separate silos toward the same goal, Enonic sought to combine the different elements into a single software.
 The resulting application platform Enonic XP, first released in 2015, includes a CMS as an optional surface layer.

 In March 2020, Enonic XP was ranked by SoftwareReviews, a division of Info-Tech Research Group, a Canadian IT research and analyst firm, as the "Leader" in Web Experience Management.
 The ranking is based on user reviews, and is featured in SoftwareReviews‘ Digital Experience Data Quadrant Report, a comprehensive evaluation and ranking of leading Web Experience Management vendors.
 Enonic was also ranked first in 2021 and 2022.